Pedro Castro (racquetball): Career record

 This table lists Castro's results across annual events.

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16, 32 = Round of 32, CV = Cancelled due to COVID Pandemic.
 The years refer to the year the event occurred, except for National Team Selection Event #1, which occurs at the end of the previous year.
 That is, Selection Event #1 and #2 occur in different calendar years, as the racquetball season goes from September to May/June with the first Selection Event happening earlier in the season than the second.

 Baseball career

 Castro is also an accomplished baseball player, and has competed in four seasons of the Ligue de baseball majeur du Québec.
 In 2017, his first of three seasons with Acton Vale, Castro won the league championship.
 He played with Montreal in the 2020 season.
+Castro played with Laurentides in the 2023 season.
 Castro's mother is Chilean, which makes him eligible for the Chile national baseball team.
 He hopes to play at the 2023 Pan American Games in Santiago, Chile.